Learn

 Enhanced Effects

 Fermented options often feel stronger even when the dose stays the same.
-The process shifts the alkaloid structure, which may boost potency.
-Consumers report a steadier and more noticeable vibe compared to raw material.
-This can include mood-enhancing effects and improved cognitive function.
-While individual results vary, many prefer fermented products because they highlight the plant's active compounds in a more refined way.
+The fermentation process shifts the alkaloid structure, which may boost potency without making the experience feel harsh.
+Many consumers notice a steadier and more noticeable vibe compared to raw material.

 Smoother Taste and Better Absorption